Do you want to go hiking in Bryce Canyon? The Queens Garden Navajo loop trail is one of the best hikes in Bryce Canyon. Read all about it now.

 - Duration: 1.5 to 2 hours (depending on your condition and how busy it is)

 From the parking lot, you walk towards one of the most famous viewpoints of Bryce Canyon: Sunrise Point.
-Right next to the viewpoint is the start of the trail to Queens Garden.
+Right next to the viewpoint is the start of the Queens Garden Trail.

 After only a short descent, you’re standing in the middle of the hoodoos.
 From the viewpoints, you can only see them from the top and it’s such an incredible view to see them up close!

-The landscape seems to chance when you descend further into the canyon.
-More and more trees and it’s getting a little cooler, which is nice if you’re hiking during a hot summer day.
+The landscape seems to change when you descend further into the canyon.
+You’ll see more and more trees and it’s getting a little cooler, which is nice if you’re hiking during a hot summer day.
 The red rocks and the green trees are a perfect match for a colorful picture.

 In Queens Garden, you might see a hoodoo that looks like Queen Victoria (hence the name).
 I completely missed it during my hike, but Google tells me it looks like this.

 To get to the bottom of the canyon, you have to go through an arch, which I thought was really cool.
-There’s also a lot of squirrels wandering around looking for food, so keep yours in your bag.
+There are also a lot of squirrels wandering around looking for food, so keep yours in your bag.